pretix/pretix-docs/docs/topics/taxes.md

     It will be removed in a future version of pretix.
     Avoid using EU reverse charge if possible and define custom tax rules instead.
     That way, you can tailor taxation rules to your individual use case and make sure you are complying with all relevant laws.

+!!!
+Note
+    Using custom tax rules is mutually exclusive with the EU reverse charge option.
+    If you have defined one or more custom tax rules, then the EU reverse charge taxation rule will not apply, even if the box next to "Use EU reverse charge taxation rules" is checked.

 "Reverse charge" is a rule in European Union VAT legislation that specifies how taxes are paid if the seller and buyer of a good reside in different EU countries.
 If the buyer is registered as a VAT-paying business in their country, you charge them only the net price without taxes and state that the buyer is responsible for paying the correct taxes.